JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 At six o’clock I was informed for the second time that Miss Verinder was not at home.
 Had any message been left for me.
 No message had been left for me.
 Had Miss Verinder not received my card?
-The servant begged my pardon–Miss Verinder HAD received it.
+The servant begged my pardon–Miss Verinder _Had_ received it.

 The inference was too plain to be resisted.
 Rachel declined to see me.